-XVIII - Victory and Defeat
+XIX - Victory and Defeat

-If the scenarios does not end because some Sudden Death condition has been achieved (e.g. Axis capture of Alexandria and Suez, or Allies seizing Tripoli) the Victory Points accumulated during the game will be used to determine who has won it.
+If the scenarios does not end because some Sudden Death condition has been achieved (e.g. USA capture of Mexico City, or Mexicans increasing the TI above maximum level) the Victory Points accumulated during the game will be used to determine who has won it.
 Victory Points are essentially received from 4 different sources:

-- Cards - Conquest of key regions or group of regions, and/or Structures (e.g. the key fortress port of Tobruk) - End of game bonus (see Illustration 18.1 below) for holding specific locations or structures - Destruction of some specific units (e.g. Armor units), which can be clearly identified through the color of their names on the counter and tooltip (usually red instead of white) and whose information tooltip indicates how many VP they bring (when killed) or cost (when lost).
+- Cards - Conquest of key regions or group of regions, and/or Structures (e.g. the key city of Vera Cruz) - End of game bonus (see Illustration 19.1 below) for holding specific locations or structures - Destruction of some specific units (e.g. US Army or Navy regular units), which can be clearly identified through the color of their names on the counter and tooltip (usually red instead of white) and whose information tooltip indicates how many VP they bring (when killed) or cost (when lost).

-After displaying possible End Game bonus (see previous illustration), the game will give you the final RESULT (see Illustration 18.2 below) and an explanation of the nature of the victory or defeat.
+After displaying possible End Game bonus (see previous illustration), the game will give you the final RESULT (see Illustration 19.2 below) and an explanation of the nature of the victory or defeat.

-If you click on the SHOW SCORES button of the Result Window, you can see a comparison of both sides relative performances during this game (see Illustration 18.3 below).
+If you click on the SHOW SCORES button of the Result Window, you can see a comparison of both sides relative performances during this game (see Illustration 19.3 below).